Vardisgeor/Theater-Ticket-Booking-App/README.md

 # Theater Ticket Booking App 🎭

-The project involves the iterative design and development of a theater ticket booking application that supports interaction through both graphical interfaces and natural language dialogs.
+The project involves the iterative design and development of a theater ticket booking application for smartphones, featuring a chatbot that enables users to communicate with the theater’s box office through natural language dialogs in Greek or English.
+This chatbot supports querying performance information, booking and canceling tickets, and includes error handling mechanisms such as confirmation prompts and fallback to staff intervention.
+The development of the chatbot demonstrates the application of data science and natural language processing techniques to create an intelligent and user-friendly interaction system.

 ## 🎓 Author